If you only fix one thing about your Playwright suite before letting an agent touch it, fix how you locate elements.

 6. `page.locator(cssSelector)`—never.
 If you find yourself here, the component needs an accessible name.

-For nested elements, scope with chained locators, not compound CSS selectors.
+For nested elements, scope with chained locators, `filter({ has, hasText })`,

 Wiring it into the loop

-Two pieces of feedback hook into locator discipline directly, and you’ll see both later today.
+Two pieces of feedback hook into locator discipline directly, and both show up again later today.

 ESLint rule for page.locator.
-In Module 8 we’re going to set up an ESLint rule that warns (or errors) whenever page.locator appears in a file under tests/end-to-end/.
+Later, in Lint and Types as Guardrails, we’re going to set up an ESLint rule that warns (or errors) whenever page.locator appears in a file under tests/.
 The agent gets a red squiggle the moment it reaches for the escape hatch, which is the fastest possible feedback.

 Playwright’s built-in accessibility debugging.
 When a getByRole query fails, Playwright’s error message prints the accessibility tree of the page at the point of failure.
 That tree is gold for the agent—it shows exactly what roles and names are available, so the agent can correct its query without guessing.
 We’ll lean on this when we talk about failure dossiers.